 Friends of Jacksonville's Historic Cemetery

-NEW PROGRAM - SPRING 2021 - WE NEED YOUR HELP
+ADOPT-A-BLOCK - WE NEED YOUR HELP

 Jacksonville's Historic Cemetery does not offer perpetual care.
 The care issues are further complicated when there are no surviving family members who are able to care for these graves.
 In addition to the City section, there are six other sections owned by various religious and fraternal organizations.
-While they are responsible for maintaining their sections of the cemetery they face similar problems; such as, no family involvement, no new membership, current members are no longer able to help, and organizations that are no longer active in Oregon.
+While they are responsible for maintaining their sections of the cemetery they face similar problems, such as, no family involvement, no new membership, current members are no longer able to help, and organizations that are no longer active in Oregon.
 The latter being the case with two of the sections in the cemetery, both the Improved and the Independent Orders of Red Men, are no longer active in the state of Oregon.

 The City's resources are limited and stretched to cover our nearly 30-acre cemetery and do not include care or repair of individual graves, which remain the responsibility of the property owner.
 So, the Friends of Jacksonville's Historic Cemetery is appealing for volunteers to help care for these forgotten grave sites.
 The Jacksonville Boosters Club is co-sponsoring this new Adopt-A-Block Program and already have a number of their members signed up.